 The leaves gradually turn yellow all over and drop.
 Little bugs like fruit flies drift everywhere – these are fungus gnats and are an indication that your olive tree pot is staying moist too long.

-Read more on olive tree overwatering symptoms and how to protect your tree from overwatering in our article here.
+Read more about olive tree overwatering symptoms here.

 3. Olive Tree Also Hates to Be Too Dry